 Your action [gives] comfort to terrorists around the world [and] makes a mockery of the grief of the families who lost their own on December 21, 1988… Where, I ask, is the justice?

 Libyan dictator Muammar Gaddafi then added insult to the Americans’ outrage by defying President Obama’s very public plea not to give Megrahi a hero’s welcome upon his return home.
+Megrahi was greeted at the airport by thousands, most notably Gaddafi’s heir apparent, hailing him like a conquering hero.
+Some even waved the Scottish flag as if to suggest their defiance reflected a new Scottish-Libyan alliance.

 But here’s why I say a plague on both their houses:

-Indeed, notwithstanding his alleged illness, Megrahi’s release is such an affront to common sense that I’m inclined to believe that the Scots released Megrahi for the same reason many believe the Americans invaded Iraq: oil.
+Indeed, notwithstanding his alleged illness, Megrahi’s release is such an affront to common sense that I’m inclined to believe the Scots released Megrahi for the same reason many believe the Americans invaded Iraq: oil.

-But, barring incontrovertible evidence that he was wrongly convicted, I would have been quite happy to see Megrahi rot in jail.
-After all, if not him for this crime, then who for what crime…?
+But barring incontrovertible evidence that he was wrongly convicted, I would have been quite happy to see Megrahi rot in jail.
+After all, if not him for this crime, then who for what crime?

-Also, don’t be surprised if Megrahi lives well beyond the three months he purportedly has to live … all praise be to Allah!
+Also, don’t be surprised if Megrahi lives well beyond the three months he purportedly has to live.
+All praise be to Allah!

 Leave a Reply